hiowenluke/testor/README.md

 ];
 ```

-More further, we can use "**resultUrl**" instead of the target url to get the result like below step 3.
+More further, you can use "**resultUrl**" instead of the target url to get the result like below step 3.

 ```js
 module.exports = [